sebastiendamaye/deephunter/docs/reports/zero_occurrence.rst

 Threat Hunting Analytics with zero occurrence
 #############################################

-This report shows Threat Hunting Analytics (with the "run_daily" flag set) that never matched any endpoint.
+This report shows Threat Hunting Analytics that never matched any endpoint, beyond the data retention (thanks to the "last_time_seen" field).
+Notice that this field is automatically reset when the "query" field of an analytic is changed.

 .. image:: ../img/reports_zero_occurrence.png
-  :width: 1500
   :alt: img